intro2r/intro2r/unit5/labs.md

 dat <- read.table(file = "http://www.intro2r.info/data/sparrows.txt", header = TRUE)
 ```

-### 1. Create a plot with 4 panels (2 x 2).
+### 1. Create four barplots.

-The panels should show the following barplots:
+Show the following:

- - top left, the number of males and females of species SESP
+ - the number of males and females of species SESP,
- - top right, the number of males and females of species SSTS
+ - the number of males and females of species SSTS,
- - bottom left, the number of individuals in each species that are male
+ - the number of individuals in each species that are male,
- - bottom right, the number of individuals in each species that are female
+ - the number of individuals in each species that are female.

-To help aid comparisons, make sure that the y axes for the two plots in each row have the same range.

-Each panel should have x and y axis labels in bold.

-### 2. For species SSTS, make a three-panel horizontal figure.
+### 2. For species SSTS, make two histograms.

-Plot Tarsus, Head, and Weight each as a function of Sex in separate panels.

-Ensure that males and females are different colours.

-Each panel should have the lines wider than the default width and horizontal y-axis numbers.
+Plot the distribution of Head for each Sex.

-### 3. Make a five-panel plot.
+### 3. Make two plots.

-Plot Wingcrd as a function of Tarsus, Head, Culmen, Weight, and Nalospi, differentiating each species by colour and/or symbol.
+Plot Wingcrd as a function of (i) Tarsus and (ii) Head, differentiating each species by colour and symbol.

-Ensure that the tick marks point inwards and the axis labels have units (you can make up what the units are).
+### 4. Make two boxplots.

+Plot Tarsus as a function of sex in one plot, and plot Head as a function of sex in the other.

  - - -